-Blood Fractionation: Hamilton STARlet and STAR automated liquid handling systems are capable of executing multiple automated laboratory methodologies blood fractionation, while vastly improving processing efficiency, biospecimen quality and reducing costs.
+Blood Fractionation: Hamilton STARlet and STAR automated liquid handling systems are capable of executing multiple automated laboratory methodologies blood fractionation, while improving processing efficiency, biospecimen quality and reducing costs.
 Most importantly, this platform enables the ACRB to provide world-leading technology for collaborators to expand their research ideas into previously inaccessible realms of possibility.
 The Robots process blood samples using standardized methods, precisely fractionating the maximum volume of aliquots based on the programmed targets of serum, plasma, and buffy coat into multiple matrix bar coded storage cryovials.
 Thus allowing each patient’s donation to support multiple downstream research programs.

 Tissue Microarray (TMA) Production: The ACRB can build custom TMAs using our own FFPE block collection as well as blocks from some clinical laboratories.
 Contact us for more information.
 Immunohistochemistry (IHC) is an important tool used to screen Formalin-Fixed Paraffin-Embedded (FFPE) sections of tumour tissue for biomarker expression, toward the goal of personalized medicine.
 The use of TMAs ensures uniform conditions for all biospecimens interrogated and is very cost effective as the IHC reagents used to probe one tissue biospecimen can now be used to assay 100s of patient biospecimens at once.